Hans Cranach

-Hans Cranach (ca. 1513–1537), also known as Johann Lucas Cranach, was a German painter, the oldest son of Lucas Cranach the Elder.
+Hans Cranach (c.
+1513–1537), also known as Johann Lucas Cranach, was a German painter, the oldest son of Lucas Cranach the Elder.
+He was born in Wittenberg, where he trained in his father's workshop alongside his younger brother Lucas Cranach the Younger.
+His style closely resembled his father's, and their works are often distinguishable only by monogram — "H.C." for Hans, "L.C." for Lucas the Elder.
+Around 1537 he travelled to Italy, dying unexpectedly in Bologna at around the age of 24.
+Following his death, Lucas the Younger assumed greater responsibilities in the family workshop.
 German art historian Johann Christian Schuchardt, who discovered his existence, credits him with an altar-piece at Weimar, signed with the monogram "H. C.", and dated 1537.
 He died at Bologna in 1537.
 Luther mentions his death in his Table Talk, and Johann Stigel, a contemporary poet, celebrates him as a painter.